 Lars is a science communication specialist heading the ESO education and Public Outreach Department (ePOD) in Munich, Germany.
-He is responsible for public outreach and education for the La Silla-Paranal Observatory, for ESO's part of ALMA, for the European Extremely Large Telescope, for ESA’s part of the Hubble Space Telescope and for the International Astronomical Union Press Office.
+He is responsible for public outreach and education for the La Silla-Paranal Observatory, for ESO's part of ALMA, for the Extremely Large Telescope, for ESA’s part of the Hubble Space Telescope and for the International Astronomical Union Press Office.

 He obtained his Master’s Degree in physics and astronomy from the University of Copenhagen, Denmark.
 Before assuming his current position, he spent a decade working as a science communicator and technical specialist for Tycho Brahe Planetarium in Copenhagen.

 Lars has more than 100 publications to his credit, most of them in popular science communication and in its theory.
 His other productive interests lie in the areas of graphical communication, written communication, technical communication and scientific communication.
 He has written several books, for instance The Hands-On Guide to Science Communicators (Springer, 2006), Eyes on the Skies, Hidden Universe (both Springer, 2008) and Hubble – 15 Years of Discovery (Springer, 2006).
 His books have been translated to Finnish, Portuguese, Korean, Japanese, Danish, German and Chinese.